During summer you may have noticed that the relative humidity in your home is higher than in winter.

 Using a cool mist humidifier over summer can help increase humidity without heating up the room.
 Not only are these models cheaper and safer than warm mist humidifiers they are also far more suitable for use in hotter temperatures.

 While it might seem counterintuitive, summer is no time at all to pack away the humidifier.
-If your air conditioner is drying out the air in your house in the summer months, then a humidifier is the ideal solution to maintain a comfortable and safe indoor humidity level.
+If your air conditioner is drying out the air in your house in the summer months, and you need to add humidity back into your home, then a humidifier is the ideal solution to maintain a comfortable and safe indoor humidity level.

 If you need help choosing a humidifier for your home, check out our comprehensive buyer's guide on the best large room humidifiers to make sure you purchase the perfect model for a healthy and happy home.